-3. Audit Committee's annual remuneration
+3. Audit Committee Member's annual remuneration

-Considered from Audit Committee's performance for the current year, calculated proportionately to the term of annual remuneration.
-The annual remuneration for the Audit Committee is to be applied only with Chairperson or member who was an Independent Director.
+Considered from Audit Committee Member's performance for the current year, calculated proportionately to the term in position based on annual remuneration.
+The annual remuneration for the Audit Committee Member applies only to the Chairperson of Audit Committee and other members of Audit Committee who was Independent Directors.